openedx/open-edx-proposals/oeps/index.rst

 OEPs that capture architectural decisions that impact the entire Open edX Platform.
-These are decisions that are sufficiently cross-cutting that there is no clear code repositary where they should reside.
+These are decisions that are sufficiently cross-cutting that there is no clear code repository where they should reside.

 .. toctree::
    :maxdepth: 1